Photo: EMTA, Estonia.

-While we await Alex Ross’s tribute in The New Yorker, this NYT obituary is good.
+See Alex Ross’s tribute in The New Yorker, and the NYT obituary.

 Taruskin covers both modern and early scenes in The danger of music and other anti-Utopian essays (2009), which I outlined in this essay.
 He’s always my first port of call for insights into modern WAM.
 I’ve cited his views on Messiaen in The right kind of spirituality?, and in posts on Ives, Krenek, and Korngold.